heath/treemap/README.md

 A simple app for mapping trees.

-Type this in a console to launch the app:
+Once you have MongoDB installed, type this in a console to launch the app:

     npm install -g gulp cult
     npm install